Registration

 When a public health emergency is declared by the ministry of Health, the executive director may register and issue a licence to practice during the emergency only.
 This licence category is to be issued to a person who has been licenced to practice as a medical laboratory technologist in Canada.
 This licence category may include any terms and conditions that the executive director considers appropriate.

-Internationally Educated Registration Information
+Internationally Educated MLT Registration Information

 Where to Start